What Is Schwarzbier?

 Hughes notes she doesn’t see the popularity of hazies going anywhere, “but I do see a shift for a lot of consumers who want something different.
 They don’t want to go to a taproom and see a bunch of IPAs.
 They want to see two or three and have options for when they’re tired of drinking them.”

-Hughes continues. “[A schwarzbier] is a crusher that’s dark beer for people who don’t want to have stouts or are tired of drinking IPAs and want to drink something that’s a totally different experience on the palette.”
+Hughes continues. “[A schwarzbier] is a crusher that’s a dark beer for people who don’t want to have stouts or are tired of drinking IPAs and want to drink something that’s a totally different experience on the palette.”

 The Best Schwarzbiers to Try Right Now

-Photography courtesy of Necromancer Brewing
+Photography courtesy of Enegren Brewing Company

 Midnight Hour – Eventide Brewing